The Dartmouth Review: 1990s

-The 2000s and into the present
+2000s-present

-Since 2000, the paper has continued to play an important, albeit more moderate, role in the College's political discourse.
+Since 2000, the paper has continued to play an important, albeit more moderate, role in the college's political discourse.
 Between 2001 and 2005, it became a critical force behind a series of governance fights in which the school's alumni attempted to reassert their influence over the trustee selection process.
-In what came to be known as the "Lone Pine Revolution," a plurality of alums succeeded in independently nominating and electing four trustees who were critical of the College's stance on issues concerning free speech, athletics, alumni rights, and the curriculum.
+In what came to be known as the "Lone Pine Revolution," a plurality of alums succeeded in independently nominating and electing four trustees who were critical of the college's stance on issues concerning free speech, athletics, alumni rights, and the curriculum.
 Among them were Peter Robinson, a member of the Class of 1979 and an early contributor to The Dartmouth Review, and Todd Zywicki, a member of the class of 1988 and a vocal critic of the Freedman administration.
 The two would later observe that their campaigns were aided immensely by The Dartmouth Review and its favorable coverage of them.

 In 2006, the paper sparked campus-wide controversy for its decision to publish an issue with an Indian brandishing a tomahawk on its cover.
-Inside, the editors included several articles that criticized the College's apologies for a string of incidents that many Native Americans found offensive.
+Inside, the editors included several articles that criticized the college's apologies for a string of incidents that many Native Americans found offensive.
 After many campus groups expressed their outrage, the paper's leadership apologized for the cover and admitted that it was a mistake.

 In the last few years, The Review has focused on the administration's policies concerning the fraternities, governance, free speech, and student life.
-After President Jim Kim announced an unpopular new meal plan in the spring of 2011, The Review took the lead in criticizing its deficiencies and suggesting more cost-effective alternatives.
+After President Jim Yong Kim announced an unpopular new meal plan in the spring of 2011, The Review took the lead in criticizing its deficiencies and suggesting more cost-effective alternatives.
 The paper was also quick to defend Dartmouth against allegations of "institutionalized hazing" brought by Andrew Lohse and The Rolling Stone in the winter of 2012.
 Since then, it has supported Dartmouth's Greek system against the administration's renewed attempts at reforming it.